gary149/skills/apps/tutorials/llm-training-guide.md

 Fine-tune Qwen3-0.6B on my-org/support-conversations for 3 epochs.
 ```

-Claude validates the dataset, selects hardware (a10g-large with LoRA for a 7B model), and configures training with checkpoints and monitoring.
+The agent validates the dataset, selects hardware (a10g-large with LoRA for a 7B model), and configures training with checkpoints and monitoring.

 > [!TIP]
-> For models larger than 3B parameters, Claude automatically uses LoRA (Low-Rank Adaptation) to reduce memory requirements.
+> For models larger than 3B parameters, the agent automatically uses LoRA (Low-Rank Adaptation) to reduce memory requirements.
 This makes training 7B or 13B models feasible on single GPUs while preserving most of the quality of full fine-tuning.

 ### Direct Preference Optimization (DPO)